inadeemkhan/magento2-profile-image/README.md

 ## Main Functionalities
-Magento2 extension to upload and show profile picture on account pages and top header. | Nadeem Khan
+Magento2 extension to set customer profile picture.

 ## Installation
 \* = in production please use the `--keep-generated` option